CJ4n/Polygon-Manipulator/README.md

 	2. Dialog box will appear asking you to enter a new length for the selected line
 - To delete all constraints associated with a line, right click on the line and select 'Delete constraints', it will remove all constraints associated with the line
 - Delete point/line or adding a point in the middle of the line will remove all constraints from adjacent points and lines
+# Some notes on implementation
 - Polygon is represented as a circular linked list, and line is represented only by the 'first' vertex, since every vertex has a reference to next (and previous) point
 - No two adjacent lines can be parallel to each other